 Unlike gastric bypass surgery, the procedure doesn’t require the intestines to be detached or rerouted.
 You will still absorb the full amount of nutrients and minerals from your food.
 Losing weight can help cure obesity-related diseases including diabetes, hypertension and sleep apnea.

-Since the procedure is minimally invasive, most patients can expect a shorter hospital stay, less pain and fewer complications, lower risk of infection and a quicker recovery than traditional surgery.
+With the sleeve gastrectomy procedure being minimally invasive, most patients can expect a shorter hospital stay, less pain and fewer complications, lower risk of infection and a quicker recovery than traditional surgery.

 Many factors such as your health and weight-loss goals will determine if you are a qualified candidate for laparoscopic sleeve gastrectomy.
 Attend a free educational seminar to learn more about the benefits and possible risks of the bariatric surgeries available at Manatee Weight Loss Center.